New Mexico gives most US funding to child care of any state

 New Mexico also will be the first state to increase payments to child care providers by using a reimbursement formula that focuses on the local cost of running child care businesses, instead of the market rate of what parents can pay.

-Early Childhood Secretary Elizabeth Groginsky called the announcement an “important landmark on our journey towards creating a true cradle-to-career education system that helps all New Mexicans thrive.”
+State Early Childhood Secretary Elizabeth Groginsky called the announcement an “important landmark on our journey towards creating a true cradle-to-career education system that helps all New Mexicans thrive.”

 Groginsky was pivotal for winning federal approval of the new formula in Washington, D.C., where she served as assistant superintendent of early learning for the District of Columbia before taking the job in New Mexico.
 While the formulas are not identical, the experience there provides an idea of how much child care providers will benefit.